grumpyjames/birding-almanac/features/a-200-bird-year/part-15-cuckoo.md

 hide/blind sits).
 The Cuckoo sounds very close indeed from here, but I still can't see it.

-A few Reed Warblers flit around in the reeds making their uncomfortable little scritchy noise; a Whitethroat jumps around in a tangle of bushes off to the right.
+A few Reed Warblers are making their uncomfortable little scritchy noise in the reeds; they're not friendly enough to make an appearance though, sadly.
+A Whitethroat jumps around in a tangle of bushes off to the right.
 "Cuckoo!
 Cuckoo!" yells a bird on the treeline behind it.
 Not a trick of the sound then; the bird is at most fifteen metres away - that's flat out confiding for Cuckoo.
-The bird poses for long enough for me to take a couple of photos of it, and to my surprise, is enough of a performer to cuckoo once or twice when I work out how to take a video of it, too.
+The bird poses for long enough for me to take a couple of photos of it, and to my surprise, is enough of a performer to cuckoo once or twice when I work out how to take a video of it, too (since lost; photo import process apparently fails to consider possibility of video;
+ gutted!).

 <figure class="figure">
   <img